ccelest1/frontend-masters/dq.md

     - Theoretical
         * spin up sqlite server with a good understanding of chosen be (fastapi) -> clients are connected to each other via http -> define api, sever, client communicate
     - Docker
-        - need to verify these details
         * containers are instances of images, images contain app libraries, os template
         * create several containers from same image -> each container runs server declared by dockerfile
         * images are used as blueprints to create and run several containers

 - Understand difference between node.js v browser runtime
     - import 'fs'